nginxinc/kubernetes-ingress/site/content/installation/installing-nic/create-license-secret.md

 {{</tabs>}}

-#### Configuring SSL Certificates and SSL Trusted Certificates {#nim-cert}
+#### Configure SSL certificates and SSL trusted certificates {#nim-cert}

-To configure SSL Certificates and/or SSL Trusted Certificate, a few extra steps are needed.
+To configure SSL certificates or SSL trusted certificates, extra steps are necessary.

-To use Client Auth with NIM, first create a Secret of type `kubernetes.io/tls` in the Namespace that the NIC Pod(s) are in.
+To use Client Auth with NGINX Instance Manager, first create a Secret of type `kubernetes.io/tls` in the same namespace as the NGINX Ingress Controller pods.

 ```shell
 kubectl create secret tls ssl-certificate --cert=<path-to-your-client.pem> --key=<path-to-your-client.key> -n <Your Namespace>
 ```

-To provide a SSL Trusted Certificate, and an optional Certificate Revocation List, create a Secret of type `nginx.org/ca` in the Namespace that the NIC Pod(s) are in.
+To provide a SSL trusted certificate, and an optional Certificate Revocation List, create a Secret of type `nginx.org/ca` in the Namespace that the NIC Pod(s) are in.

 ```shell
 kubectl create secret generic ssl-trusted-certificate \